ZoneMinder/zmeventnotification/docs/guides/principles.rst

 .. note::

-    There is another "configuration" file that impacts this decision process.
-This only applies to the "fcm" channel and is not documented very much.
+    ``tokens.txt`` is another "configuration" file that impacts the decision process for sending a notification out.
+This only applies to the "fcm" channel (i.e. mobile push notification) and is not documented very much.
 So read this section well.

 There is another file, ``/var/lib/zmeventnotification/push/tokens.txt`` that dictates if events are finally sent or not.
 This pre-dates all the hook stuff and was created really so that zmNinja could receive notifications from the ES.